lnemsick-simp/pupmod-simp-libkv/Design.md

 * Simplified the libkv function API to be more appropriate for end users.

   * Atomic functions and their helpers have been removed.
-The software communicating with a specific key/value store (backend) is assumed to affect atomic operations in a manner appropriate for that backend.
+The software communicating with a specific key/value store is assumed to affect atomic operations in a manner appropriate for that backend.
   * Each function that had a '_v1' signature (dispatch) has been rewritten to combine the single Hash parameter signature and the '_v1' signature.
 The new signature has all required parameters plus an optional Hash.
 This